neo-chem-synth-wave/literature/literature/1972/19720101d_corey_e_j_and_petersson_g_a.md

 Algorithm for Machine Perception of Synthetically Significant Rings in Complex Cyclic Organic Structures

 **Authors:**
-Corey, E.J. and Perersson, G.A.
+Corey, E.J. and Petersson, G.A.

 **Publication Date:**
 1972/01/01